Organic vs Regular Cotton: Water Intake, Carbon Footprint and Risk to Human Health

 Water Intake.
 Regular cotton requires approximately 10 times more water than organic cotton to grow.
 To put this another way, one t-shirt made of regular cotton requires 2,700 litres of water which is 4 hot-tubs, whilst a t-shirt made of organic cotton only requires 240 litres of water which is one third of a hot tub.

 Risk to Human Health.
-By removing the chemicals involved in the cultivation, production and processing of cotton, organic crop production implements a high standard of welfare in regards to the environmental conditions and the working conditions respectively.
+By removing the harsh chemicals involved in the cultivation, production and processing of cotton, organic crop production implements a high standard of welfare in regards to the environmental conditions and the working conditions respectively.
 Some certification bodies take this a step further by enforcing social criteria on safe and fair working conditions as a whole.

 All of these factors promote a sustainable supply chain whereby the entire ecosystem benefits.
 Fortunately, choosing organic cotton isn't your only option when it comes to sustainable materials.